Treat the Signs of Aging with a Facelift

 What is the recovery time?

 Facelifts are generally an outpatient procedure.
 You’ll most likely be sent home with an elastic bandage, dressings, and drains in the treated site.
-Sutures are typically taken out within seven to 10 days; swelling and bruising dissipate in about that same time.
+Sutures are typically taken out within seven to 10 days; swelling and bruising dissipate at about that same time.
 Most facelift patients return to work 10 days after surgery and can resume regular activities within three to four weeks.
 The neck may feel tight and possibly numb for a few weeks after surgery.
 Scars from your incision fade and become nearly unnoticeable over time.

 How much does a facelift in San Diego cost?